Skip to Content

 “I wanted to explore a feasible way to start to integrate strength training principles and encourage those behaviors in collegiate dancers because, compared to other athletes, collegiate dancers don’t really have baseline knowledge of how to even start strengthening,” she says.

-Sanders, Deckert and Mergerdichian developed a two-week strength training workshop for dancers, which they piloted in August 2023.
-Mergerdichian led the sessions, with Sanders and Deckert assisting.
+Sanders, Deckert and Megerdichian developed a two-week strength training workshop for dancers, which they piloted in August 2023.
+Megerdichian led the sessions, with Sanders and Deckert assisting.
 After the program ended, Sanders followed up with the participants throughout the semester to research their independent adherence to the strength training regimen.
 She utilized this data to identify barriers to strength training for collegiate dancers, and her thesis communicates these findings – and presents a workshop and course plan that programs could incorporate into their curricula.

 “It is the responsibility of collegiate dance programs to provide this information to their dancers,” says Sanders.